 NLS_LANG and the other NLS settings can be specified either as environment variables or as Windows Registry settings.
 Environment variable values take precedence over Registry values.

-Oracle Universal Installer sets a default value for the NLS_LANG setting in Registry when it creates a new Oracle home.
+Oracle Universal Installer sets a default value for the NLS_LANG setting in Registry when it creates a new Oracle home on Microsoft Windows.
 The NLS_LANG value is based on the language of the Windows user interface, which is the language of Windows menu items and dialog box labels.